24 Sep Wanna Be An Entrepreneur? Just (Don’t) Do It!

 Also, if you have to offer your delivery at no cost, ensure you’re getting useful data in return or find a way to pass the cost to someone else.
 Whether your business is a charity or for-profit, have sustainability at the back of your mind from day one.

-Furthermore, understand that even though you created a highly necessary solution to a problem, the cynical majority will not pay attention.
+Furthermore, even though you created a highly necessary solution to a problem, the cynical majority will not pay attention to it.
 People will only care when you give them a reason to care.
-And so, you must get over your inhibition and promote yourself, and your work like it’s’s your last job.
+And so, you must get over your inhibition and promote yourself and your work like it’s your last job.
 If there’s any insight you’d ever get from this article, if there’s any lesson I’ve ever learned in my entrepreneurial journey, it is the fact that you are the PR girl or boy of your brand.
 No one will tell your story better than you will.
 Understand marketing and master it.
 In the words of Benjamin P Hardy, marketing is nothing more than applied psychology.
-It’s’s about connecting with people, persuading them, and helping them.
+It’s about connecting with people, persuading them, and helping them.

 Finally, seek support.
 Even the best entrepreneurs had help along the way, so don’t isolate yourself in your little corner.
 Reach out for help when you feel overwhelmed.
 In this day of social media and digital technology, everybody looks like a lion on the surface.
-Most people look like they have everything figured out, but when you peel off the surface, you realize it’s’s just a bunch of facades for most people.
+Most people look like they have everything figured out, but when you peel off the surface, you realize it’s just a bunch of facades for most people.

 Entrepreneurs are often reluctant to ask for support and, for the most part, due to ego and low self-esteem.
 No one is good at everything.
-If you don’t ask for help in dealing with the social stress and challenges of the digital world, you will get into deep trouble.
+If you don’t ask for help dealing with the digital world’s social stress and challenges, you will get into deep trouble.